lewisjones37/afan-valley-fitness/README.md

 ### User Stories

-#### Client goals and first-time visitors
+#### Client goals
-- To get all relevant information about Afan Valley Fitness.
+- To provide basic information about Afan Valley FItness
+- Adopt the look of a modern social friendly gym through graphic design.
+- Provide a sign up form.
+- provide a booking form.

+#### First Time visitor goals
 - Book inductions through call back form, contact number, email or contact via social media.
-- Adopt the look of a modern social friendly gym through graphic design.
+- Find out how to get to Afan Valley Fitness
-- See all the facilities and euiptment availble.
+- See images of facilities and euiptment availble.
 - Get to know the staff.

-#### Returning Visitor
+#### Returning Visitor goals
 - Easily see changes in opening times.
 - Easy way to contact or connect to gym's social media.

+#### Frequent Visitor goals
+- Refer friends and family to the website.

 ## Design
 - The website is a multiple page design and seperates all key information into seperate pages.
 The aesthetics of the Website are minimalistic, It utilises a hero image on the home page and gives the Website a welcoming feeling.
 The website uses simple forms to make the user experience as starightforward as possible.